JonMrowczynski/CSC213Project1/README.md

 ## Part 1.
 Defining the Card and the Deck Classes

-In this part of the project, you will implement a `Card` class that represents a standard playing card.
+Implement a `Card` class that represents a standard playing card.
 Each card has:

 - A **suit** (♠ **Spades**, ♥ **Hearts**, ♦ **Diamonds**, ♣ **Clubs**)
 - A **rank** (**2–10, Jack, Queen, King, Ace**)